cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 `Cypress.Cookies` makes it easy to manage your application's cookies while your tests are running.

-Additionally you can take advantage of `Cypress.Cookies.preserveOnce` or even **whitelist** cookies by their name to preserve values across multiple tests.
+Cypress automatically clears all cookies **before** each test to prevent state from building up.
+You can take advantage of `Cypress.Cookies.preserveOnce` or even **whitelist** cookies by their name to preserve values across multiple tests.
 This enables you to preserve sessions through several tests.

 # [Cypress.Cookies.debug( *boolean* )](#section-debug-usage)